tytydraco/yessleep/out/Sweater_weather.md

 “Oh,” I said.
 We nursed our beers in silence.

-After a minute I asked, “So when you threw the sweater at it, you turned all the way around?”
+After a minute I asked, “So when you threw the jacket at it, you turned all the way around?”

 “Yep.”
 He sighed.